silvacms/documentation/source/buildout.rst

 ~~~~~~~~~

 You can define a ZEO-setup with the help of Buildout.
 Since it's going
-always to reproduce the same setup, you will be sure that all your ZEO
+to reliably reproduce the exact same setup, you will be sure that all
-node runs exactly the same software release/products.
+your ZEO node run exactly the same software releases/products.

 In the ``profiles`` sub-directory of your Buildout tree is defined a
 ``zeo-instance.cfg`` profile.
-You can extends that one instead of
+You can extend that one instead of
 ``simple-instance.cfg``.
 It defines a new part, called ``zeoserver``
 which will be the ZEO server.
 It's created with the help of the
 `zope2zeoserver recipe